 \begin{rem} Our Gysin triangle agrees with that of \cite{FSV}, chap.
 5, prop.
 3.5.4.
-Indeed, in the proof of 3.5.4, Voevodsky constructed an isomorphism called $\alpha_{(X,Z)}$ and used it as we use the purity isomorphism to construct his triangle.
-It is not hard to check that this isomorphism satisfies the two conditions of proposition \ref{prop:purity}, and thus coincides with the purity isomorphism from the uniqueness statement. \end{rem}
+Indeed, in the proof of 3.5.4, Voevodsky constructs an isomorphism which he denotes by $\alpha_{(X,Z)}$.
+He then uses it as we use the purity isomorphism to construct his triangle.
+It is not hard to check that this isomorphism $\alpha_{(X,Z)}$ satisfies the two conditions of Proposition \ref{prop:purity} and thus coincides with the purity isomorphism from the uniqueness statement. \end{rem}